paperless-ngx/paperless-ngx/docs/configuration.rst

     OCRmyPDF offers many more options.
 Use this parameter to specify any additional arguments you wish to pass to OCRmyPDF.
 Since Paperless uses the API of OCRmyPDF, you have to specify these in a format that can be passed to the API.
-See `https://ocrmypdf.readthedocs.io/en/latest/api.html#reference`_
-    for valid parameters.
+See `the API reference of OCRmyPDF <https://ocrmypdf.readthedocs.io/en/latest/api.html#reference>`_ for valid parameters.
 All command line options are supported, but they use underscores instead of dashed.